yargnad/The-Lyceum/AIWT_BUILD_GUIDE.md

 1.  **Build the Hardware:** Assemble one Scout and one Sovereign node using the parts lists.
 2.  **Establish Radio Link:** Flash both with base Meshtastic firmware and confirm they can exchange simple text messages.
 3.  **Implement the "Scout Send":** Fork the Meshtastic mobile client and implement the STT-to-text transmission loop.
+4.  **Implement the "Sovereign AI":** Install the `SenseVoice` and `paroli` models on the Sovereign node and write the main control script to tie them to the hardware.
-4.  **The Win Condition:** A user speaks into the Scout-paired phone.
-The Sovereign node receives the message as text.
-This proves the core concept is viable.
+5.  **The Win Condition:** A user speaks into the Scout-paired phone.
+The Sovereign node receives the text, *converts it to speech, and plays it audibly.* This proves the entire end-to-end concept.

 ## 7. How to Contribute

 This is a living document.
 We are actively seeking developers and hardware hackers to help:
 * Fork the Meshtastic client and build the AIWT user interface.
-* **Research and benchmark lightweight, NPU-accelerated STT models (e.g., `whisper.cpp`, `rknn-whisper`) that can be paired with our chosen `paroli` TTS engine.**
+* **Help benchmark and implement the `SenseVoice` and `paroli` stack on the Radxa Zero 3W.**
 * Design and share 3D-printable enclosures for both build paths.

 Join us.
 Let's build the future of communication, together.